danknights/mice5035/tutorials/02_qiime/README.md

     module load bowtie2
  ```

-3. Change in to the course repo and then into the directory for this tutorial.
+3. Change directory in to the course repo and then into the directory for this tutorial.
 Ensure you have the latest files from the github repository with `git pull`.
  ```bash
     cd mice5035
     cd tutorials/02_qiime